AI-Varun/AI-Powered-Home-Security-System/README.md

-# AI Powered Home-Security System Client
+# AI Powered Security System Client

-This is the client-side application of the AI-Powered Home Security System.
+This is the client-side application of the AI-Powered Security System.
 It uses the camera to detect motion and sends images to the backend server for analysis when motion is detected.

 ## Table of Contents